-Full grievance and appeal procedures can be found in NTPS Policy 3241 and Procedure 3241P.
+Appeal procedures can be found in NTPS Policy 3241 and Procedure 3241P.

 Students with Disabilities

 NTPS discipline procedures for students with disabilities will be consistent with the Individuals with Disabilities Act (IDEA) and Section 504 of the Rehabilitation Act.
 These procedures apply under the following conditions: